What is a Fiat Currency & Fiat Money: Is it better than gold?

 Other Western countries, especially those which pegs their value on the US dollar, followed suit and abandoned the gold standard.
 Decades later, the rest of the world followed as well, with the US dollar as the most prominent fiat money holding the global economy.

-Since the Bitcoin or BTC was launched to the public, crypto has become a different classification of assets available on the market.
+Since Bitcoin was launched to the public, crypto has become a different classification of assets available on the market.
 It has even become a popular choice for various transaction all over the world, making investing in cryptos a good venture for many.

 Many compare cryptos to government-issued money, but the two are surely different in many ways.
 Some of their differences are: